Last updated: March 2026

 How much are kitchenaid mixers worth - AI value estimator for kitchenaid mixers

 KitchenAid stand mixers hold value exceptionally well due to their durability and brand reputation.
 A used Artisan mixer in good condition typically sells for $150-$250, while new ones retail for $350-$450.
-Vintage Hobart-era models (pre-1986) are especially sought after for their all-metal gears and robust construction — a vintage K5-A can sell for $200-$400.
+Vintage Hobart-era models (pre-1986) are especially sought after for their all-metal gears and robust construction.
+A vintage K5-A can sell for $200-$400.
 Rare and discontinued colors command premiums, with some limited-edition colors selling above retail on the secondhand market.
 Many people have inherited or received KitchenAid mixers they don't use, sitting unused on countertops or in cabinets.
 Given the strong resale market, selling an unused KitchenAid is significantly more profitable than letting it collect dust.

 Key Factors That Affect KitchenAid Mixers Value